SpartanNash: Collect A Safe 4.1% Yield From This Undervalued Grocer (NASDAQ:SPTN)

 In my three decades of leadership in the food industry, I’ve deserved the deep understanding of every facet of the consumer package goods and food distribution businesses.
 Over 35 years, my experiences have ranged from packaging machine operators to plant managers and a great many GM and functional leadership goals.
 In my most recent role of CEO of both Borden Dairy and Ready Pac Foods, I succeeded in developing people first culture and supporting our teams’ to renew our commitments to innovation and customer service.
 In both roles I was able to lead our teams to be best-in-class operators in the industry.”

 Turning to valuation, I find the shares to be attractively valued at the current price of $18.88.
 Based on the midpoint of the latest 2020 EPS guidance of $2.46, I calculate a P/E ratio of just 7.7.
-This is lower than the P/E of 8.5, which famed investor, Benjamin Graham, assigns to companies with a no-growth future.
+This is lower than the P/E of 8.5, which famed investor Benjamin Graham assigns to companies with a no-growth future.

 As seen below, the current P/E is also far lower than the 13.0 normal P/E of the company over the past decade.
 Analysts seem to agree that the shares are undervalued, with a consensus Buy rating, and an average price target of $22.67.